The most frequent question that arises is, What is an interim audit? Let us understand this concept in detail.

 - Early identification of potential misstatements or deficiencies, if any

-- Reduce the audit testing at the final period
+- Reduce the audit testing in the final period

 - Facilitates the companies to issue annual reports faster to their stakeholders

-- Audit team will have enough time to cover the testing and thereby resulting in the high-quality audits
+- The audit team will have enough time to cover the testing.
+This results in high-quality audits.

-There will not be any issue of opinion for the auditing performed during the Interim Period.
-The Interim Period audit is essentially the same as the Final year-end.
-It’s just that the team performs the testing in two phases like 6 months vs. 6 months or 9 months vs. 3 months.
+There will not be any issue of opinion regarding the auditing performed during the interim period.
+The interim period audit is essentially the same as the final year-end audit.
+It’s just that the team conducts the testing in two phases, like 6 months vs. 6 months or 9 months vs. 3 months.

 Example

 Let’s understand the benefits of performing Interim audits with an example.
-For example, a Small Company is in the business of Manufacturing Radio and Television Sets.
-The average number of sales that occur each month is $1 million.
-Therefore, the total number of annual sales is $14 Million.
-Management Appoints Macro Audit firms as the auditors of the current financial year.
+A Small company manufactures radios and television sets.
+The average monthly sales are $1 million, which is $14 million.
+Management appoints the Macro audit firms as the auditors for the current financial year.

-The macro Auditor chooses to perform testing altogether during the Final Year end Audit (or) doing a part of testing in the interim period and remaining period if the team decides to perform testing in two tranches – Interim and final.
-So, testing the 9 months’ sales before the year-end will be more effective because the audit team will have only 3 months testing remaining after the year-end.
+The Macro Auditor chooses to perform testing altogether during the Final Year-end Audit, or do a part of testing in the interim and the remaining periods if the team decides to conduct testing in two tranches – Interim and final.
+So, testing the 9 months’ sales before the year-end will be more effective because the audit team will have only 3 months of testing remaining after the year-end.
 Instead of doing 12 months of sales testing after year-end, testing the revenue transactions in two phases will reduce the audit staff’s workload and ease pressure on the client (Accountant/audit support team).
-The turnaround for responding will be more.
+The turnaround for responding will be longer.

 Interim Testing Periods

-Team performs the Planning works like Understanding the entity, Risk Assessment, Project Planning, Grooming Audit team, etc., during the financial year.
-However, testing for either interim audit (or) final audit will start after the end of the period.
-So, for example, we can perform testing for the interim period (January to June) only from July Month.
-Similarly, auditors perform the final testing after December month.
+During the financial year, the team performs Planning work like understanding the entity, Risk Assessment, Project Planning, grooming the Audit team, etc. However, testing for either the interim or final audits will start after the end of the period.
+So, for example, we can only perform testing for the interim period (January to June) from July.
+Similarly, auditors perform the final testing after December.

 How to decide on the testing approach?